Landtag of Saarland: History

 As a consequence of the German Empire's defeat in the First World War, the Saargebiet was separated from Germany.
 Between 1920 and 1935, the Landesrat or state council existed as the local representative body and thus as the predecessor of the state parliament of Saarland.
 There was no Saarland representative body during the Third Reich.
 After the German defeat in World War II, the Saarland became a French protectorate.

 On May 23, 1947, a 20-member constitutional commission was formed to draft a foundational document for the Saarland in the parliamentary manner of the other German countries.
 On October 5, 1947, a constitutional assembly was elected that became Saarland's first state parliament following the successful adoption of the constitution.

 The Landtag of the Saarland meets in the building built in 1865/1866 for the Saarbrücken Casino Society in what is now Franz-Josef-Röder-Strasse.
 The building was designed by the architect Julius Carl Raschdorff, noted as the designer of the Berlin Cathedral.

+Electoral system

+The 51 members of the Landtag are elected via closed list proportional representation using the d'Hondt method.
+41 seats are distributed in three multi-member constituencies, and the remaining ten at the state level.
+An electoral threshold of 5% of valid votes is applied to the Landtag; parties that fall below this threshold are ineligible to receive seats.